NISYSLAB/Emory-BMI-GSoC/README.md

 **Mentor:** Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi, PhD

 **Overview:** A foundation model refers to a large-scale model that is pre-trained on extensive, often unlabeled data, capturing a broad understanding of that data.
 Recent studies have indicated that foundation models could potentially offer enhanced robustness and versatility in the analysis of complex patterns within Electroencephalography (EEG) data.
-This is particularly relevant in scenarios where EEG data for specific downstream tasks is limited in quantity.This project aims to create an open-source foundation model for EEG data analysis.
-It will involve developing algorithms for EEG signal processing, automatic feature extraction, and implementing deep learning-based algorithm for pre-training a foundation model on publicly available EEG datasets.
+This is particularly relevant in scenarios where EEG data for specific downstream tasks is limited in quantity.
+This project aims to create an open-source foundation model for EEG data analysis.
+It will involve developing algorithms for EEG signal processing, automatic feature extraction, and implementing deep learning-based algorithms for pre-training a foundation model on publicly available EEG datasets.

 **Current Status:** New project.

 **Expected Outcomes:**
 * Literature Review: Research and review existing open-source foundation models for medical data, specifically EEG data.
 Identify the current limitations and challenges in this field.